Five Champions League places for Premier League? How extra team can qualify in 2024

 In theory, there could be seven Premier League clubs in the Champions League next season, although it would require Premier League clubs to win this season's Champions League and Europa League with both of them finishing outside the top five

-Premier League clubs are in the driving seat to claim a bonus Champions League spot next season - but how does it work?
+The German Bundesliga has leapfrogged England's Premier League in the race for a bonus Champions League spot next season - but how does it work?

 For the first time, five Premier League teams could qualify for the Champions League through their league position.
-Traditionally, there has only been four clubs who have qualified through their league place.
+Traditionally, there have only been four clubs who have qualified through their league place.

 This will be the final season of the existing format - 32 teams in the group phase, split up into eight groups of four, with the top two progressing.

-A change will see 36 teams competing in the competition in a 'Swiss league' style allowing for an additional place to be allocated to the two countries whose clubs perform best across all UEFA competitions.
+The change will see 36 teams competing in the competition in a 'Swiss league' style, allowing for an additional place to be allocated to the two countries whose clubs perform best across all UEFA competitions.

+Italy and Germany currently hold those positions, with the latter leapfrogging England after the midweek Europa League and Europa Conference League play-off knockouts.

 Standard points for CL, EL & ECL